 In the Czech Republic, there is zero tolerance for alcohol behind the wheel.
 This means that drivers must not have any alcohol in their blood.
 However, there is a buffer zone, which is set at 0.24 per mille.
 The blood alcohol measurement is not 100% and can be distorted.

 The zero tolerance also applies in Slovakia, Hungary and Romania, for example.
 In Croatia or Germany, the limit is set at 0.5 per mille, except for novice and professional drivers.
-In the UK and Ireland, you can legally breathe up to 0.8%.
+In the UK and Ireland, you can legally breathe up to 0.8% of a millilitre.

 Refusal of a breath test